 STILL SIMPLE

-I gather a makeup artist and a couple of hands to keep the ice going.
-Several others were on hand just hanging out enjoying the production but more important helping the model feel safe and comfortable so we could get the shot.
+I pulled in a makeup artist and a couple of hands to keep the ice flowing.
+Others drifted in—friends, crew, collaborators—hanging out, enjoying the production, but more importantly, helping the model feel safe, seen, and supported.
+That energy made the shot possible.

 Time beneath the SEA